myarist/Rock-Paper-Scissors/README.md

 ## File Descriptions

 There are only 3 important files in this repository.
-- `modelling.ipynb` is a jupyter notebook which can be run on Google Colab (with GPU for faster training.
+- `modeling.ipynb` is a jupyter notebook which can be run on Google Colab (with GPU for faster training.
 It contains step-by-step on how to create the image classifier and export the model.
 - `model_inception_weights.h5` is the trained weights of our deep learning model's layers.
 This is used to load the model in our web app.
 - `apps.py` is the python file to deploy our web app in Streamlit.